LTUC/amman-dotnet-401d2/Curriculum/Class26/Facilitator/Identity.md

 definition of the `IdentityUser<TKey>` type to see all the props that are included in Identity user.
 Notice a few things about the Identity user in the `IdentityUser<TKey>`:
 Notice that any personal information is not included in the base Identity User.
-That means that if there is a requriement for more information to be included in on the Identity User than what is given, it has to be added manually.
+That means that if there is a requirement for more information to be included in on the Identity User than what is given, it has to be added manually.

 2. Add some additional props to your `ApplicationUser` so that more information is included when using the Application User.
-Note that the name of the class does NOT have to be `ApplicationUser` it can be anything, the only constraint is that it is dervived from Identity User.
+Note that the name of the class does NOT have to be `ApplicationUser` it can be anything, the only constraint is that it is derived from Identity User.

 ```csharp
     public class ApplicationUser : IdentityUser